Not getting pregnant is a risk to the genital health

 Fertility in Captive Wildlife

-Zoos and other wildlife institutions are crucial for species conservation through education, research, and as sources for reintroduction or reinforcement.
-However, many zoo programs are finding their captive populations unsustainable due to space limitations, which often lead to delayed or infrequent breeding.
+Zoos and other wildlife institutions are crucial for species conservation through education, research, and as sources for reintroduction.
+However, in some captive populations face space limitations.
+Breeding is often not infrequent or not desired at all.
 This delay can negatively impact the fertility of females in several species, such as felids, canids, bears, tapirs, primates, elephants, rhinoceros.
-Research showed that prolonged non-breeding periods cause reproductive issues in these species.
-Competing space needs and shifting exhibit interests exacerbate the problem.
+Research showed that prolonged non-breeding periods cause reproductive disorders in these species.
 Breeding females early and regularly can mitigate fertility issues.
 Yet, this approach has demographic, genetic, logistical, and political implications.

 A mixed strategy of breeding and non-breeding intervals may be necessary.
-For this, regular fertility assessments show the current breeding potential, avoid unnecessary animal transports between institutions or occupation on valuable breeding spaces by infertile animals.
+For this, regular fertility assessments show the current breeding potential, avoid unnecessary animal transports between institutions or occupation of valuable space by infertile animals.

 References: